sudipbasu/Face-Recognition/README.md

 Ensuring Data Privacy: Implementing strict data protection measures and ensuring that data is collected and stored securely.
 Obtaining Consent: Ensuring that individuals are aware of and consent to the use of their facial data.
 Bias Mitigation: Regularly auditing and improving the models to minimize biases and ensure fair performance across different demographic groups.
-## Conclusion
-The face recognition project aims to develop a sophisticated system capable of accurately identifying and verifying individuals using facial features.
-By leveraging advanced machine learning techniques and addressing ethical concerns, the project seeks to contribute to the advancement of secure, efficient, and fair biometric recognition technologies.

 ## Installation
 1. Clone the repository to your local machine.